A-D-DBS-application/web-application-2025-group-36/database/README.md

 ## 5. Schema & Reproducibility

-- The logical database schema is provided in `schema.sql`
+- The logical database schema is provided in `ddl.sql`
-- A visual representation is provided in `ERD.png`
+- A visual representation is provided in `ERD_Final Delivery.png`
+- The database dump is from 18/12/2025, 12:36 and is provided in `Dataabse_dump.sql`

 No physical database dump is included, as the project uses a **managed PostgreSQL platform (Supabase)**.